Ready to say goodbye to debt for good? Learn More

 The Attestation Form: Information Showing a Good Faith Attempt at Repayment

 The DOJ cites several examples of evidence of good faith.
-To demonstrate good faith, the borrower could have done one or more of the following:
+To demonstrate good faith, you need to demonstrate that you’ve done one or more of the following:

 • Made at least one student loan payment